-This chapter contains information on installing and configuring MyID Desktop and the credential unlock provider.
+This chapter contains information on installing and configuring MyID Desktop, the MyID Client Service, and the credential unlock provider.

 Before you start to install MyID Desktop, refer to section 5.2, Client workstation for details of the hardware and software requirements, and section 10.1, Configuring Internet Options for details of configuring your client's Internet Options to support MyID Desktop.